nikomatsakis/rfcs/active/0000-closures.md

     |&: args| expr    -> FnShare
     |&mut: args| expr -> Fn

-If no self specifier is present, the default is `&mut:`.
-We may change to using inference in the future.
+If no self specifier is present, we will use inference to determine the correct result.
+The idea is to first create a fresh type that represents the type of this closure.
+At the end of type check, we will check the trait obligations that are present on this type: there should be exactly one, representing one of the fn traits.
+If there are multiple constraints, we can elect the most general option (see the section on converting between closures) and then rely on the conversion impls to handle the other requirements.

 ### By-value closures